4Housing in New Zealand

 Sleeping in your car or your tent

 Sleeping in a car or tent can save you some money.
-However, you are not allowed to sleep everywhere, in town or on the side of the road.
-You must set up in authorised areas.
-Be aware that the police can fine you up to $400 for sleeping in unauthorised areas (on the Coromandel Peninsula or in Queenstown, for example).
+However, you are not allowed to sleep anywhere in town or on the side of the road.
+You must only set up camp in authorised areas.
+Be aware that the police can fine you for sleeping in unauthorised areas.

-If you are seasonal, note that some employers offer pitches for tents or vehicles.
-This costs around $5 to $15 per person per night.
-Showers may or may not be included (otherwise, you should expect to pay around $3-10 for a shower).
+If you are a seasonal worker, note that some employers offer pitches for tents or vehicles for around $5 to $15 per person per night.
+Showers may or may not be included (otherwise, you should expect to pay around $10 for a shower).

-If you’re wandering around the country, you can turn to municipal campsites in certain towns or to campsites run by the Department of Conservation (DoC).
-The DoC offers 4 categories of campsite (in addition to those located on hiking trails), which cost between $8 and $20 per person per night.
-It also offers free basic campsites.
-There is also a $199 campsite pass that you can use at most DoC campsites.
+If you’re travelling around the country, you can turn to municipal campsites or campsites run by the Department of Conservation (DoC).
+The DoC offers 4 categories of campsite (basic, standard, backcountry and Great Walk campsites), which cost between $5 and $32 per person per night.
+There are also free basic campsites.
+You can purchase a $195 campsite pass that you can use at most DoC campsites.
 To find out more, visit this page.

 There are also campsites run by private companies.
 Prices vary widely depending on the region, comfort and type of accommodation.
 Prices range from around $10 to $60 per person per night.